|

 Life expectancy in his country is only 45 years old.
 He is personally saddened by the reality of this pandemic disease which

+has infected even his relatives.
 There are many people in our world today who feel the dread of this disease,

 yet unable to do something to help.
 Rev. Samuel Muriguh has best hopes that someday healing will surely come to his own people.